Check the Apps & Aviation section for pictures and videos of my flying down under!

 • Last three months or last three page openings (whichever is lesser) of logbook

-That does not sound too bad and is not too much effort except (maybe) the visit to the embassy.
+That does not sound too bad and is not too much effort except (maybe) the visit to the embassy or the notary public.
 Just make sure you have ALL pages of all documents (except logbook, where the last three openings suffice) copied.
 The trouble starts with the security clearance (see section "Security" below).
 However, be sure to post the application in time but also NOT TOO EARLY.
 The latter happened to me.
 I applied three months before my arrival in Australia to be on the safe side.
 Turned out to be a bad idea because CASA put it on hold (they said it was sent too early) and then, when my arrival date got nearer, could not finish it in time.
 The result was that I got an email the day (!) before I wanted to go flying in Australia that permitted me to fly until the original certificate arrived by mail.
 If you have your CoV sent to your home address overseas, make sure you call CASA in time to remind them to send it early to allow for mail travel time.
-Alternatively, you can have it sent to an Australian address.
+Alternatively, you can have it sent to an Australian address (recommended).
 To avoid all this trouble as much as possible, I think it is advisable to send the application about 6 weeks in advance.
 Also check back in time about the status of your application.
 Don't rely on anything!
 However, I did call CASA several times and always talked to very friendly and helpful employees.
 So contact with CASA was always pleasant, just make sure you actively follow the progress of your application.

-• COSTS: As of November 2018, a CoV costs 150 AUD for private operations.
+• COSTS: As of August 2024, a CoV costs 150 AUD for private operations.
 However, the actual costs for all paperwork are significantly higher.
 You have to certify all copies and separately apply for a security clearance which also incurs a fee and requires a lot of certified documents (see below).

-• II Security Clearance (ASIC or AVID)
+II Security Clearance (ASIC or AVID)

 And now for the hard part.
 A few years ago, aviation security regulations in Australia, like everywhere else, have become very strict.
 Now, two types of airports exist in Australia: security controlled and non-security controlled.
 There are still many small private strips that are not security-controlled, but surprisingly many very remote airfields in the middle of nowhere are.
 The bigger airports like the international ones or Ayers Rock, for example, are all security controlled.
 So how does this all affect you?